Chapter 1 Cape Town South Africa 23rd of November 2015 The Arrival by the Sea of Darkness

 Dim on the sky-line — where a man may die

 Other than by malaria and drink.

 Red looked at Boet and Mathias, and raised his eyebrow.
-Red was feeling why just about everything was labeled dark here.
+He started to feel why, just about everything, was labeled dark here.

 Mr. Whipagla took a drink of his martini, and recited the poem,